mmcnamarainco/stock-analysis/README.md

         Next i
 ```
-Compare this to the refactored code, featuring a simpler consecutive loops:
+Compare this to the refactored code, featuring simpler consecutive loops:
 ```

     For i = 0 To 11